GregK10/GK_722_project/2_Obtaining_trimming_and_QC_of_reads.md

 -rw-r----- 1 gk1995 gk1995 1152757 Apr 29 14:10 multiqc_report.html
 drwxr-x--- 2 gk1995 gk1995   33280 Apr 29 13:52 reads
 ```
-The multiqc html report is found [HERE](https://rpubs.com/Greg1995/multiqc_cm21_raw)
+#### The multiqc html report is found [HERE](https://rpubs.com/Greg1995/multiqc_cm21_raw)

 ## Trimming the raw reads

-The reads appear to be trimmed for cm21.
+From the multiqc report, the reads appear to be trimmed for CM21.
 However, just in case I will run trimmomatic.
 It would be useful to incorperate trimming into the pipeline if additional strains are used.
-As trimmomatic in Sharcnet is used quite often, I added addition commands and code to view the progress of the script.

 In this run I used the illumina adapters below.
-The correct adpaters need to be identified if raw reads were used
+The correct adpaters need to be identified if raw reads were used.
+Typically The adapter sequences are identified by Multiqc.

 ```{bash}
 $ mkdir trimmed_reads